AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 -	We've added [several new nodes](../../flow_ref/cat_Entity.html) that you can use to spawn entities dynamically in the level, to set and retrieve data in your entities' components, and to respond to entities being spawned and unspawned.

 -	You can use the new Flow component to assign a Flow graph to an entity.
 You can use these Flow components to set up reusable behaviors for your entities, much like the way that each type of unit has its own Unit Flow.
 See ~{ Set up an entity's behavior using Flow or Lua }~.

-## Ready to learn Stingray?

-With Stingray 1.6, we aim to give you two things you need when learning anything new: more time, and some advice on where to start!

-Hobbyists, enthusiasts, and early adopters can now run Stingray using a non-commercial Startup license.
-If the 30-day trial period didn't give you enough time, check out the [terms and conditions](http://www.autodesk.com/company/legal-notices-trademarks/terms-of-service-autodesk360-web-services/autodesk-web-services-entitlements/stingray-startup-license) to see if you're eligible for the non-commercial license.
-Updated steps to install using this license are included in the [Stingray Installation Supplement](http://help.autodesk.com/view/Stingray/ENU/?guid=GUID-2835E17D-888F-459E-A622-0CD8ED983A91) topic.

-In addition, if you're tired of searching for and watching tutorial videos, pop open the Stingray **Help** menu and select the brand new top-secret Stingray **Hands-on Training Mission**.
-We've added 5 quick, *interactive* tutorial lessons that take you through the Stingray basics, and get you well on your way to creating your own project.
-(Pssst - it's not really a secret.
-Let us know what you think!)
-We added a note about this in the ~{ Getting Started }~ topic.

-<iframe width="854" height="480" src="http://player.ooyala.com/iframe.html?pbid=luNHlvNzE6jwDXsnEs7PWQYH5vEvraL9&amp;platform=html-fallback&amp;ec=JncmdoMDE6t0H__vQ6IKWGN4quy1i2jg" frameborder="0" allowfullscreen></iframe>

-## Experimental features

-### Faster launching of projects in a browser

-Stingray now runs projects quickly in a web browser using WebGL.
-The launching process has been updated to load the content from a URL instead of packaging the compiled data to a separate folder and reading the data.
-The URL also displays the location of the content folder.
-See ~{ Run your project in a browser using WebGL }~.
-Also check out the updated settings if you ~{ Use Mozilla Firefox to run your project }~.

-## Other Benefits

 ### Stingray file extension